ML for Developers: Build Models Without Drowning in Math (2026)

 No labels.
 The model finds structure in raw data.

-- Clustering — group similar items (K-Means, DBSCAN)
+- Clustering — group similar items (K-Means, DBSCAN).
+Used for customer segmentation, topic modeling, anomaly detection.

-- Dimensionality reduction — compress high-dimensional data (PCA, t-SNE)
+- Dimensionality reduction — compress high-dimensional data into fewer dimensions (PCA, t-SNE, UMAP).
+Used for visualization and feature engineering.

 3. Reinforcement Learning